How the CO2 Capture Project works

-Since its inception CCP participants have undertaken more than 150 projects to increase understanding of the science, engineering, application and economics of CCS with research institutions, universities and commercial organizations.
-In addition, member organizations have contributed the results of proprietary research as well as data obtained from existing CO2 capture and geological injection and storage operations and demonstrations globally, which are shared with the wider academic and industrial community through technical conferences and publications.
+Since its inception, CCP participants have undertaken more than 150 projects to increase understanding of the science, engineering, application and economics of CCS with research institutions, universities and commercial organizations.
+In addition, member organizations have contributed the results of proprietary research as well as data obtained from existing CO2 capture and geological injection and storage operations and demonstrations.
+This is shared with the wider academic and industrial community through technical conferences and publications.

-CCP activites are carried out through the close cooperation and shared decision-making of four broad teams of technical advisors: Capture, SMV (storage, monitoring and verification), Policy and Incentives, and Communications.
-These teams are composed of technologists and global experts from CCP member companies and external organizations that investigate advances, monitor development of the technologies and policies, look for ways to integrate the best technology advances from the program, and present results at technology forums and industry and academic conferences.
+CCP activities are carried out through the close co-operation and shared decision-making of four teams of technical advisors: Capture, SMV (Storage, Monitoring and Verification), Policy and Incentives, and Communications.
+These teams are composed of technologists and global experts from CCP member companies and external organizations that investigate advances, monitor development of technologies and policies, look for ways to integrate best technology advances from the program, and present results at technology forums and industry and academic conferences.

-The Program is led by and operates through an Executive Board composed of representatives from each full member organization which selects from the many opportunities for technology improvements and funds those developments.
-An Advisory Board, composed of experts from academia, consulting organizations and other independent bodies, also reviews and recommends changes to the Program and potential new areas for exploration on an annual basis.
+The program is led by and operates through an Executive Board composed of representatives from each full member organization.
+This Executive Board selects from the many opportunities for technology improvements and funds those developments.
+An Advisory Board, composed of experts from academia, consulting organizations and other independent bodies, also reviews and recommends changes to the program and potential new areas for exploration on a regular basis.

 A commitment to all stakeholders

-The members of the CCP also believe that the challenges associated with addressing global climate change require solutions that are economically and socially acceptable to stakeholders from industry to government to NGOs and consumer groups.
+The members of the CCP believe that the challenges associated with addressing global climate change require solutions that are economically and socially acceptable to stakeholders such as industry, government, NGOs and consumer groups.
+The CCP therefore keeps these groups regularly informed of key project updates.

 Publication Downloads on CO2 Capture